 Students in the part-time program complete two field placements.
-Foundation field is completed concurrent with Interventions I and II, and SW 555, Field Seminar.
+Foundation field is completed concurrently with Interventions I, Interventions II, and SW 555 (Field Seminar).
 A minimum of 420 hours is required for the first field placement, and a minimum of 480 hours for the second field placement, for a total of 900 hours, as required by the Council on Social Work Education (CSWE).